 Miles 40-44: Evidence of 2015 Wildfire

-Folks driving between Sunrift Gorge and Rising Sun will notice the evidence from the Reynolds Creek Fire that tore through thousands of acres of Glacier NP in the summer of 2015, closing down sections of the park for weeks.
+Folks driving Going to the Sun Road between Sunrift Gorge and Rising Sun will notice the evidence from the Reynolds Creek Fire that tore through thousands of acres of Glacier NP in the summer of 2015, closing down sections of the park for weeks.
 Dead trees and brush litter the landscape.
 Stop at any of the small pullouts in this area to witness the aftermath up close.

 Fires are a natural part of any ecosystem because they facilitate long-term health of an area by replenishing the soil and essentially recycling nutrients into the ground.
 That’s why national park officials often let fires burn themselves out.